iacchus/iacchus.github.io-pelican/content/music-ideas.md

 #### Diatonic Scale Shapes

-We are currently sketching a standard to represent a diatonic scale shape
+We are currently sketching a standard to represent a diatonic scale shape for instrument tuned in fifths.

 ```